-Many teams and club league administrators are volunteers who are also employed in full-time jobs.
+On top of their volunteer work, many team and club administrators are also employed full time.
 Their time to oversee the league is usually very limited.
 They must be efficient if they want to use their volunteer time wisely.
 Here are some ways for them to get more done in less time:

 Pick out key volunteers and delegate tasks to them.
 Clearly explain the job you need done, set up a date or time to check back in for tweaks and feedback, and then let them run with it.
 Obviously, this means that administrators should choose people they can trust.
 Avoid micromanaging them; give them the freedom to do things their way if it works just as well.